lexis5572/Data-Science-Machine-Learning-AI-Projects/README.md

 8. [Child Mind Institute Problematic Internet Use](https://github.com/lexis5572/Data-Science-Machine-Learning-AI-Projects/tree/main/Child%20Mind%20Institute%20Problematic%20Internet%20Use)

-*Descriptions* : The project aims to analyzes children's physical activity and fitness data to identify early signs of problematic internet use .
+*Descriptions* : The project aims to analyzes children's physical activity and fitness data to identify early signs of problematic internet use.

 *Technologies Used* : The notebook uses Neural Network.